-- Instills basic-safe horse handling skills and horsemanship. - Improves confidence in handling and basic care needs of horses such has catching, haltering, leading, bathing, and handling feet. - Provides an introductory look at basic feeding management, foot care, and general horse care.
+- Instills basic-safe horse handling skills and horsemanship. - Improves confidence in handling and basic care needs of horses such has catching, haltering, leading, bathing, and handling feet. - Provides an introductory look at basics of owning a horse including feeding, grooming and foot care.